Barrow Island, Barrow-in-Furness

-Barrow Island is an area and electoral ward of Barrow-in-Furness, Cumbria, England.
+Barrow Island is an area, current Town Council and former district-level ward of Westmorland and Furness, Cumbria, England.
 Originally separate from the British mainland, land reclamation in the 1860s saw the northern fringes of the island connected to Central Barrow.
 Barrow Island is also bound to the south and east by the town's dock system and to the west by Walney Channel.
 The Ward population taken at the 2011 census was 2,616.

-The ward itself will be combined with Central and Hindpool wards in April 2023 following formation of the new Westmorland and Furness Local Authority and be named 'Old Barrow'.
+Whilst still an electoral ward for Barrow Town Council, the ward was combined at a district/ local authority level with Central and Hindpool wards in April 2023 following formation of the new Westmorland and Furness local authority and be named 'Old Barrow'.